Skip to content

 Diagram demonstrating how Zero-Knowledge Proofs transform 'Original Data (Private)' into 'Abstracted Data (Public)' through Zero-Knowledge Computation, highlighting the concept of data abstraction for privacy preservation.

 ZKP allow you to create cryptographic assertions about data without revealing the data itself.
 For example, instead of providing your exact age, you can provide a spectrum of your age, such as “I am between 20 and 30 years old”.
 This assertion can be cryptographically proven to be true, without revealing your exact age.
 The same principle can be applied to finance.
 Instead of revealing your full holdings and bank statements when applying for a loan, you can provide a proof that you have the required amount of funds, without revealing the exact amount.
 For example, you could demonstrate that you possess at least 1 million euros without revealing your full extent of your assets, with that proof being backed by full faith of mathematics.
 In both cases we share an assertion about the data, instead of the actual data.
-This assertion is a result of running a computation over the data, and it can be used as inputs for furhter computations, thus allowing to create assertions of arbitrary breadth and complexity.
-In the processs of this computation, the original data is abstracted, and the resulting superset of the data is shared, instead of the original data.
+This assertion is a result of running a computation over the data, and it can be used as inputs for further computations, thus allowing to create assertions of arbitrary breadth and complexity.
+In the process of this computation, the original data is abstracted, and the resulting superset of the data is shared, instead of the original data.

 Data Abstraction